mousepawmedia/goldilocks/docs/source/shell.rst

     shell->register_suite<Suite_TimeRotor>("s-timerotor");
     shell->register_suite<Suite_CloisterBell>("s-cloisterbell");

 That is it!
-We are now ready to use GolidlocksShell.
+We are now ready to use GoldilocksShell.

 ..  _goldilocksshell_interactive: